 There is a need for more housing choice vouchers to assist with any rental housing that might be developed under the plan, as many homeless or at risk of being homeless tenant will have no income.
 In consultation with the Muncie Housing Authority it was then determined that there were no vouchers available.
 The exception would be for current HOPE-VI units at the end of their period of affordability.
 These units will be under MHA's non-profit corporation and could be rehabbed with HOME-ARP funds as well as be voucher eligible.
 The city lacks enough affordable, clean, and safe units for adults, families, and youth.
 There is a lack of housing options for people that do not do well in congregate shelter, Housing Choice Vouchers administered by state and county housing authorities cannot fill the gap to assist all of the rent burdened (at risk of homelessness) renters in the city.
 Some social services for sheltered individuals are delivered at the shelter, other require travel to locations that are not walkable requiring transportation services, many clients cannot afford.

-At this time, there is no youth shelter, emergency or longer term, in the city.
+At this time a large unfilled gap remains I the city's shelter capacity as at this time, there is no youth shelter, emergency or longer term, in the city.

 Although existing shelters serve LGBTQ individuals, the shelters are segregated by gender.
-This often means members of the LGBTQ community are not comfortable there.
+This often means members of the LGBTQ community are not comfortable and/or do not feel welcome there.

-Active drug users tend to seek shelter in one of the many vacant houses in the city.
-Street outreach teams suggests dozens of people are living in places not meant for human habitation in abandoned houses.
-Due to many having a history of using drugs in the shelters, many are not welcome at the local shelters.
+Individuals who are actively using drugs tend to seek shelter in one of the many vacant houses in the city.
+Street outreach teams suggests dozens of people are living in abandoned homes that are not fit for human habitation.